wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-faq.rst

 Yes.
 By default Wazuh monitors ``/etc``, ``/usr/bin``, ``/usr/sbin``, ``/bin`` and ``/sbin`` on Unix-like systems and ``C:\Windows\System32`` on Windows.

-Can I force an inmediate syscheck scan?
+Can I force an immediate syscheck scan?
 --------------------------------------------------

 Yes, you can force an agent to perform a system integrity check with ::